LogtalkDotOrg/logtalk.org/_pages/rationale.md

 In contrast, in module systems it's either a compiler error to try to export a predicate that is not defined or a predicate existence error to try to call an exported predicate that is not defined.
 The absence of a protocol/interface concept in module systems is sometimes hacked using `include/1` directives.
 But that leads to versioning of files instead of versioning of interfaces and does not provide a clean solution that allows two or more modules to implement the same interface as discussed above.

 Note that modules are a _predicate prefixing_ solution and thus any call to a module predicate requires it to be defined in the module that is implicit or explicit in the call (otherwise a predicate existence error is generated).
-There is no predicate _lookup_ that would allow to verify that a predicate is _declared_ prior to calling it or that would allow _inheriting_ a predicate definition.
+There is no predicate _lookup_ that would allow to verify that a predicate is _declared_ prior to calling it or that would allow _inheriting_ a predicate definition reliably.

 ### Consistent predicate call semantics

 In Logtalk, implicit message sending, using `uses/2` directive to resolve the messages, and explicit message sending, using the `::/2` control construct, have the same semantics for both meta-predicates and non meta-predicates.
 I.e. using implicit or explicit messages is simply a matter of programming style and programmer preference.
 For meta-predicates, this results in clear and clean meta-predicate call semantics: meta-arguments are **always** called in the meta-predicate _calling context_.

 Prolog modules, however, provide different semantics for implicit and explicit qualified calls to meta-predicates.
 Calling a module meta-predicate with implicit qualification (by using `use_module/1-2` directives) results in the meta-arguments being called in the meta-predicate _calling context_.
-But calling the same module meta-predicate using explicit qualification results in the meta-arguments being called in the meta-predicate _definition context_, not in the _calling context_.
+But calling the same module meta-predicate using explicit qualification results in the meta-arguments being called in the meta-predicate _definition context_, not in the _calling context_ in most module systems (ECLiPSe is an exception here).

 Consistent predicate call semantics require an implicit and comprehensive execution context that is alien to module systems.
 In Logtalk, this implicit execution context allows the language runtime to be aware of the _calling context_ and thus fully support not only consist predicate call semantics but also key features such as messages to _self_ and _super_ calls (which must preserve _self_ for correct semantics).